Thinning (also called skeletonization) reduces a binary image of a

 shape to a one-pixel-wide centerline that preserves the shape's

-topology. thinr provides multiple thinning algorithms behind a
+topology. thinr provides seven thinning algorithms behind a

 Drop-in compatibility